Hippa University

 Summary Checklist for HIPAA-Compliant Emails

-• Encrypt all emails containing PHI.
+• Encrypt all PHI emails.

-• Implement strong access controls.
+• Maintain strict access controls.

-• Use secure email transmission methods.
+• Always use secure email transmission.

-• Monitor and audit email activity.
+• Oversee and audit email activity.

-• Stay updated with security protocols.
+• Stay updated with all the latest security protocols.

 • Conduct regular security audits.